Nick Smith (British politician): Activities and promotion

-Smith ran his first London Marathon in 2018 for Hospice of the Valleys, a Blaenau Gwent charity who provide palliative care.
+Smith ran his first London Marathon in 2018 for Hospice of the Valleys, a Blaenau Gwent charity which provides palliative care.
 He has since campaigned on more support for initiatives such as Parkrun and efforts to tackle childhood obesity such as a ban on junk food advertising before 9pm.
 Smith chairs the All Party Parliamentary Group on Parkrun and has promoted physical activity for improved public health and to help address obesity.

 In the 2023 British shadow cabinet reshuffle, he was appointed to the front bench as Shadow Deputy Leader of the House of Commons.
 In the 2024 Parliament Smith was appointed to the House of Commons Commission which has overall responsibility for the administration and services of the House of Commons.
 Smith was also elected as Chair of the House of Commons Administration Committee.

 Since October 2024 Smith has been a member of the House of Commons Commission, the committee responsible for the administration and services of the House of Commons, including the maintenance of the Palace of Westminster and the rest of the Parliamentary Estate.

-Smith was elected as Chair of the Administration Committee on Tuesday, November 26 2024.
+Smith was elected as Chair of the Administration Committee on Tuesday, November 26, 2024.
 The Administration Committee considers services provided for Members, their staff and visitors by the House of Commons Service and makes recommendations to the House of Commons Commission.
 Speaking about his role Smith said: “I am delighted to have been elected by my colleagues as Chair of the House of Commons Administration Committee.
 There’s much for the Committee to be getting on with in this Parliament, and while MPs will be focusing on a busy legislative agenda, we’ll also be making sure that the House is working as effectively as possible to support MPs in their work.”

 Smith was elected as chair of the Bevan Society in January 2025.
 The Aneurin Bevan Society is an organisation which aims to “support and promote the values held by Aneurin Bevan” and promote the life and work of Bevan.